x3dom/x3dom/doc/guide/components.rst

     );

-First, the hello node is registered with X3DOM, the hello node inherits from the core node.
-We then create an implementation object of the type ``x3dom.nodeTypes.X3DNode``.
+First, the hello node is registered with X3DOM, the hello node belongs to the core nodes.
+We then create an implementation object of the type ``x3dom.nodeTypes.X3DNode``, the superclass.
 We also define a constructor for our node in form of a function object that we pass to the ``defineClass()`` function (second positional parameter).
 The last parameter consists of an object literal containing function definitions for the node API.
 In this example we implement a function called ``nodeChanged`` which will be called by X3DOM anytime there is a change to the node element in the DOM.
 It is also called when the node is encountered the first time.
 This is the place where print a message to the console using the X3DOM debug facilities.

 The ``nodeChanged`` function is not the only function you can pass your implementation.
 For example, there is a ``fieldChanged`` method which is called whenever a attribute in the DOM changes, and you can implement your own methods here.

 For more examples of nodes, please refer to `the source code of the X3DOM nodes <https://github.com/x3dom/x3dom/tree/master/src/nodes>`_.
 It's the best way to learn how to deal with the X3DOM node system.